If you want to know the difference between a news story and a feature this is the guide for you.

 This is one of the big differences between a news story and a feature.
 Length.

 And news agendas change faster than you can say “what’s my headline?” so don’t get disappointed if you were promised top billing on your favourite TV News show and suddenly find you get three seconds at the end.
+If you’ve had media training you’ll know how to make the most of any opportunity.

 That’s the nature of news.